MilanLund/kentico-cloud-delivery-js-sdk/README.md

 ## About

-The idea behind this SDK is to
+The idea behind this SDK is to:

--   Get complete content from the Kentico Cloud storage easily.
+-   Get complete content for current view from the Kentico Cloud storage easily.
--   Simplify content in the response to be able to operate with them easily.
+-   Simplify content in the response to be able to operate and render the content easily.

-All of this happens in a single Promise chain in 3 steps
+All of this happens in a single Promise chain in 3 steps:

 1. Get complete content by calling the `getContent` method that is able to make multiple requests and return a single response.
 2. Name data items for each request with use of the `categorizeContent` method so you can operate with the content easily.